 Since 1883, Pearl has transformed from a stone working factory to cobbler’s quarters and now supports that same craftsmanship with food and drink.
 But, with over 22 acres of land to cover, they struggled to serve their enormous space and all of their guests.
 The layout was daunting, and the idea of serving across the space was a challenge they were ready to face head-on.

 So how exactly did Bbot add $50K to Pearl’s monthly sales without bringing on any new staff?
-We sat down with Pearl’s General Manager, Leah Grace, to discuss how integrating Bbot has pushed Pearl Food Hall to expand and look at their business in a new light.
+We sat down with Pearl’s General Manager, Leah Smith, to discuss how integrating Bbot has pushed Pearl Food Hall to expand and look at their business in a new light.

 Managing 24 vendors across 22+ acres of land